• Skip to primary navigation

 Reducing portions

-*If your dish looks like the meat reduction took away from the eating portions and now need some bulk, just throw some more of another ingredient into the meal so it's more filling.
+*If your dish looks like the meat reduction took away from the eating portions and now it needs some bulk, just throw some more of another ingredient into the meal so it's more filling.
 Corn, whole beans, rice, and pasta, as examples.

 Adding Oats